 Inside the scripts folder you will see the components.

 If you want to compare, go to the same folder in your global Python installation.

 I hope you enjoyed the content of this post and as always feedback is more than welcome!

-Posted on December 21, 2017, in Python, VirtualPass and tagged create python virtual environments, creating python virtual environments, mssql-scripter, Python, python mssql-scripter, python virtual environments.
+Posted on December 21, 2017, in Python, VirtualPass and tagged create python virtual environments, creating python virtual environments, mssql-scripter, Python, python mssql-scripter, python virtual environments, windows virtual environment.
 Bookmark the permalink.
 Leave a comment.